181 Whitehouse Rd,

 From the centre of Edinburgh take the A90 to the city's north-western suburbs, direction Barnton.
 In Barnton, at the intersection of the A90 (Queens Ferry Rd) and A902 (Maybury Rd), head north on White House Rd.
 After 150 yds, golf entrance is on your right.

-The Royal Burgess Golfing Society of Edinburgh: Established in 1735, Royal Burgess is arguably the world's oldest golf club ... the argument is mainly with the Honourable Company of Edinburgh Golfers, at Muirfield, and Royal Blackheath in London (see 'Historical Notes' below).
+The Royal Burgess Golfing Society of Edinburgh: established in 1735, Royal Burgess is the world's oldest golf club.
+Hard on its heels is The Honourable Company of Edinburgh Golfers (now at Muirfield), which formed in 1744, and The Royal and Ancient Golf Club of St Andrews (est. 1754).

-Still located next to its original neighbour (Bruntsfield Links Golfing Society) this Old Tom Morris / James Braid layout is a quintessentially British parkland golf course.
-The nicely undulating terrain provides for a pleasant mix of holes, with some played either up or downhill, and several others occupying a less undulating, flatter plateau.
+Still located next to its ancestral neighbour (The Bruntsfield Links Golfing Society), this Old Tom Morris / James Braid layout is quintessentially a parkland golf course.
+The nicely undulating terrain provides for a pleasant mix of holes played uphill or down, and several others occupying a less undulating flatter plateau.
 The most significant elevation change comes at the testing downhill par-4 11th, where a blind drive over a marker stone sets you on your way.

-In this partly open, partly tree-lined setting, a wonderful variety of trees and occasionally bushes separate the generally good-width fairways.
-On a few holes, recently introduced water ditches will need to be crossed, while grass-walled bunkers may not always be too conspicuous, but will certainly need to be factored into your course management, especially on approach shots to the often large and rolling-edged greens.
+In this partly open, partly tree-lined setting, a wonderful variety of mature trees and bushes separate the generally good-width fairways.
+On a few holes, recently introduced water ditches will need to be crossed.
+The grass-walled bunkers may not always be too conspicuous, but will certainly need to be factored into your course management, especially on approach shots to the often large and rolling-edged greens.

 Visitors welcome on weekdays and weekends (after midday).